 Instructions

-- Heat 3 tbsp olive oil in a large wok over medium-high heat.
-Add 3 cloves of minced garlic and 2 1/2 cups chopped onions, and sautรฉ them until they become translucent.
+- Heat 3 tbsp olive oil in a large 14-inch wok over medium-high heat.
+Add 3 cloves of minced garlic and 2 1/2 cups chopped onions, and sauté them until they become translucent.

-- Toss in the julienned carrots & chopped celery and stir until softened.
-Then add in the chopped cabbage, bell pepper, and 14 oz broccoli Florets and stir for about 4 minutes.
+- Toss in 2 1/2 cups julienned carrots & 3/4 cup chopped celery and stir until softened.
+Then add in the 1 medium chopped cabbage, 1 sliced bell pepper, and 14 oz broccoli Florets and stir for about 4 minutes.
+The pan will be very full, but don't worry, the veggies get smaller as they cook.
+Also, I found it helpful to mix everything together with 2 wooden spoons.

 - Pour in 2 tbsp rice vinegar and 3/4 cup low sodium soy sauce and sprinkle 3 tbsp sugar.
 You may want to add a little more soy sauce depending on how salty you prefer your food.